 It was easy to mix with most Africans at Oxford because their minds were tabula rasa, but most of the South Asians carried a lot of baggage.

-When the renowned great conqueror, Amir Timur (Tamerlane), besieged Damascus he heard that the celebrated great historian and philosopher Ibn Khaldun was in the city.
+When the great conqueror, Amir Timur (Tamerlane), besieged Damascus he heard that the celebrated historian Ibn Khaldun was in the city.
 Timur immediately asked to see him.
 Ibn Khaldun was lowered from the walls in a basket and spent seven weeks in Timur's company before returning to Egypt.

-According to Bellew, who wrote a number of books on Afghanistan including a Pashto dictionary and a grammer of Brahui, ‘The pride of the Pashtun is a marked feature of their national character.
+According to Bellew, who wrote a number of books on Afghanistan including a Pashto dictionary, ‘The pride of the Pashtun is a marked feature of their national character.
 They eternally boast of their descent, their prowess in arms and their independence.’

 If a separate Afghanistan still exists, we have to thank the British.
 Now the British role has been taken over by NATO, otherwise by this time, historically and ethnically, western Afghanistan should have been a part of Iran, with northern Afghanistan in Tajikistan and eastern and southern Afghanistan a part of the Islamic Republic of Pakistan.
 Therefore, some of our early leaders promoted a confederation of Pakistan, Afghanistan and Iran.
 After all, Afghanistan was often part of the subcontinent, ruled by Mauriyas from Patna, Hindu Shahiya from Punjab and Timurids from Delhi.